 Solvency is the state of being able to pay debts.
 (Merriam-Webster) In Finance or Business, solvency is the degree to which an entity or individual’s current assets exceed the entity or individual’s current liabilities.
 Solvency is also a corporation’s ability to meet is long-term fixed expenses and to accomplish long-term expansion and growth.
 (Wikipedia)

 A writer’s number 1 financial goal is to be 99.9% solvent.
-It will mean the difference between being a broke writer or a thriving writer.
+It will mean the difference between being a broke writer and a thriving writer.

 *From Merriam-Webster: Wage-Slave – First known use 1882 a person dependent on wages or a salary for a livelihood.